Home » Yoga Blog » Yoga Instructor Blog » What Can You Do with a 200-hour Yoga Certification?

 The 200-hour yoga certification program offers an extensive foundation in yoga, delving into several key areas:

-• Anatomy: A crucial component, it provides an understanding of the human body concerning yoga, including physiology and the impact of asanas on different body parts.
+- Anatomy: A crucial component, anatomy provides an understanding of the human body in relation to yoga, including physiology and the impact of asanas on different body parts.

 Benefits of 200-Hour Certification